 All the people/ organizations who are associated with this scheme are the stakeholders of this scheme.
 They include Farmers (beneficiaries), Government (Central & State), University/College institutions, Agricultural Institutions of the country and all the Soil Testing Labs.

 It is a central government-sponsored scheme and thus is accessible through the country.

 No, registration and login on the official website are only for the internal users of the agriculture departments.

 No, SHCs are issued over a round of two years to the farmers.

 Two times a year.
-Sample are collected after the harvesting of Rabi and Kharif crops.
+The sample is collected after the harvesting of Rabi and Kharif crops.

 No, all the farmers of the country are eligible for Soil Health Card Scheme.
-However, scheme is carried out at state level, you can contact the concerned agriculture department for more information.
+However, the scheme is carried out at the state level, you can contact the concerned agriculture department for more information.

 Soil samples are tested at the designated Soil Testing Laboratories (STLs) established in each state of the country.

-Yes, farmers can print or download their card from the official portal.
-Downloading process can be checked in the article above.
+Yes, farmers can print or download their cards from the official portal.
+The downloading process can be checked in the article above.